Compare TD Bank Savings Accounts

 Like with all TD accounts, you can use the TD app called TD Myspend for efficient banking.
 On the app, you can also deposit cheques as soon as you receive them by simply taking a picture of them on the app.

 To open the Every Day Savings account, you can complete an online application within 10 minutes.
 Alternatively, you can book an appointment with a TD banking specialist in person or on the phone.

 As TD Canada Trust is one of the Big Five Bank in Canada, it is one of the most well-known banks.
 With this reputation comes great account options for any Canadian.
 Choose from four great savings accounts: a high-interest savings account, a TFSA savings account, a youth savings account, and an everyday savings account.

 Each type of account we covered has its own unique benefits.
 If you want to earn interest, go for the high-interest savings account.
 If you want to save money tax-free, go for the TFSA.
 If you are under 19, go for the youth account.
 Finally, if you want to access your savings easier, go for the everyday account.

 Banking with TD allows you to access 2,800 ATMs and 1,241 branches to make sure your banking needs are always met.
 You can also use the TD app called TD Myspend to track your accounts easily from your phone.

-It is just important to note that each account comes with different fees and different interest rates.
+It is just important to note that each account comes with different fees and different interest rates – for top free bank accounts click here.
 Booking an appointment with a banking specialist should help you determine which account is the best for you and your needs.

 Ultimately, As TD is a reputable, safe bank, your money is in good hands no matter which account you pick.
 Book an appointment online or call TD today for more information or to open your account now.